Global-Manu-Man/login/README.md

 -- Creation of user and privileges
 --

+-- create user and password

-create user 'security'@'%' identified by ''; -- create user and password
+      create user 'security'@'%' identified by '';
+-- show users

-show grants for 'security'; -- show users
+      show grants for 'security';

+-- Validate all users;

-select user FROM mysql.user; -- Validate all users;
+      select user FROM mysql.user;

-create database users; -- create database users;
+-- create database users;

+     create database users;

-grant all on users.* to 'security'@'%'; -- Gives all privileges to the new user on the newly create database.
+-- Gives all privileges to the new user on the newly create database.

+     grant all on users.* to 'security'@'%';

-USE users; -- user database users.
+-- user database users

+    USE users; .

 --
 -- Dumping data for table `users`
 --

+-- delete in tagle usersdb.

-drop table  if exists `users`; -- delete in tagle usersdb.
+    drop table  if exists `users`;

 --
 -- Table structure for table `users`